majidaskary/immo-eliza-deployment-Majid/README.md

 # 🏡 Immo-Eliza Property Price Prediction

-This project is a web application for predicting property prices using a FastAPI backend and a Streamlit frontend.
-The backend processes user input data, performs preprocessing, and uses a trained machine learning model to make predictions.
+This project is an advanced web application designed to estimate property prices based on user-provided data.
+It combines a robust FastAPI backend for handling API requests with a dynamic Streamlit frontend for a seamless user experience.
+The backend is responsible for processing the input data, applying necessary preprocessing steps, and utilizing a pre-trained machine learning model to generate accurate predictions.
+The frontend offers an intuitive interface for users to input property details, making the prediction process both interactive and user-friendly.

 <img src="https://cdn.propertyupdate.com.au/wp-content/uploads/2024/01/property-value.jpg" width="400" height="auto"/>

 ## 🌐 Live Application